 They feature a twisting lock system, which ensures that the poles can’t fall apart unless you’ve actually twisted the lock.
 And that’s just for assembling the poles – there is a separate lock for adjusting the height, which is actually a flick lock.

-Another thing worth noting about these trekking poles is that the come with PowerGrip pads, which are made from vulcanised material.
+Another thing worth noting about these trekking poles is that they come with PowerGrip pads, which are made from vulcanized material.
 These tips are best for use on paved surfaces, but they will make the poles a bit heavier – about 20 grams per pole, which comes down to 1.3 ounces for the pair.